 -->Stage 4 (REM): REM stands for rapid eye movement sleep.
 In this stage, most muscles are paralyzed.
 It’s harder to arouse the sleeper during this stage, compared to any others.
 Most of a person’s dreaming occurs here (7).

 **Sleep progresses from stage 1 to stage 2 to stage 3, and then back to stage 2 before going into the REM phase.
 Once the REM phase is over, stage 2 repeats.
 When a person sleeps, he or she will go through this entire cycle about four or five times if they have a full night of sleep (4).**

--Some scientists believe dreaming has no function.
+-However, some scientists believe dreaming has no function (7, 8).
 They think it is an “epiphenomenon” that is the mental activity that occurs during REM sleep.

 What are circadian rhythms?

 -Changes that effect people physically, mentally and behaviorally.
 However, it also influences bodily functions such as sleep-wake cycles.
 The body’s “master clock” controls the production of melatonin, a hormone that makes you sleepy.

 -It responds primarily to light and darkness in an organism’s environment.